 - We use

-{% prevArchive prev %}and{% nextArchive next %}Label to specify the data of the previous and next articles to be retrieved, and store them separately.prevandnextthe variable. - Then, use
+{% prevArchive prev %}and{% nextArchive next %}To declare a tag to retrieve the data of the previous and next articles and store them separatelyprevandnextthe variable. - Then, use

-{% if prev %}or{% if next %}to determine whether these variables contain actual content. - If they exist, proceed through
+{% if prev %}or{% if next %}to determine whether these variables have actual content - If they exist, proceed through

-If you want the navigation links to be more attractive, we can also consider adding the article thumbnails next to the links.prevArchiveandnextArchiveLabel data obtained, exceptLinkandTitlealso includesThumb(Thumbnail) orLogo(Cover main image) and other fields.
+If you want the navigation links to be more attractive, we can also consider adding a thumbnail next to the links.prevArchiveandnextArchiveData retrieved from the tag, excludingLinkandTitleusually also includesThumb(thumbnail) orLogo(Cover main image) and other fields.

 <div class="article-navigation">